miriamposner/ucla-dh-resources/dh_resources_at_ucla.md

 # Talk to a human being

+**Get general technical help

+For workaday technical help -- things like printers, email, and hardware issues -- you can speak to your [departmental technology analyst (DTA)](https://humtech.ucla.edu/people/) or stop by [HumTech](https://humtech.ucla.edu/) between 8am and 4pm on weekdays.

 **Get help with mapping questions**

 Make an appointment with Albert Kochaphum, the GIS assistant at UCLA’s